Paroxysmal nocturnal hemoglobinuria is a rare disease in which red blood cells break down earlier than normal.

 Soliris (eculizumab) is a drug used to treat PNH.
 It blocks the breakdown of red blood cells.

 Bone marrow transplantation can cure this disease.
-It may also stop the risk of developing PNH in people with aplastic anemia.
+It may also stop the risk for developing PNH in people with aplastic anemia.

 All people with PNH should receive vaccinations against certain types of bacteria to prevent infection.
 Ask your health care provider which ones are right for you.

 The outcome varies.
 Most people survive for more than 10 years after their diagnosis.
 Death can result from complications such as blood clot formation (thrombosis) or bleeding.